 The Shipping Registry are running business as usual with colleagues working remotely.
 More information can be found here.

-More information can be found on the Isle of Man Courts of Justice dedicated COVID-19 page, which is regularly updated.
+More information can be found on the Isle of Man Courts of Justice dedicated COVID-19 page.

 6. Any travel restrictions

-The borders are now closed to all arrivals, with the exception of a very limited group of people who are necessary for the critical national infrastructure or the preservation of human life.
-Prior written approval will be required before travel in these limited circumstances.
+The borders are still closed to all arrivals, with the exception of a very limited group of people who are necessary for the critical national infrastructure of the Island or the preservation of human life.
+Travel for compassionate reasons is also allowed with prior written approval.
 Flights will also remain in operation solely for the purposes of emergency medical transportation and mail.
-These measures will be in effect for an initial period of 21 days.
+As part of the Isle of Man Government 6-phase plan for easing lockdown, the opening of borders is the final stage so it is likely that borders will not open for some time.
+More information on travel can be found here.

 7. Other temporary regulatory measures